GOODYEAR WELTED shoes

 - RESISTANCE: by the properties that provide the leather welt, they combine durability and comfort.

-MANUFACTURING GOODYEAR ORIGINS
+GOODYEAR WELTED ORIGINS

 When we talk about GOODYEAR´S sewing or DOUBLE STITCHED, we refer to a process invented in England in 1869 by a craftsman called Charles Goodyear, which is essentially a double inside to outside stitching which joins the leather to the base: